b18050/resume-helper/README.md

 - Hidden blocks wrapped in `% resume_helper keywords start/end` comments
 - Supports LinkedIn, Indeed, Greenhouse, Lever, and most job boards

+## 🔒 Privacy & Security

+- ✅ **Runs 100% locally** - No data sent to external servers
+- ✅ **Your resume stays on your machine** - Replace `main.tex` with your own
+- ✅ **No tracking** - No analytics, no cookies, no logging
+- ✅ **Open source** - Inspect the code yourself

 ## 📄 License

-Personal project - Use freely for your own job applications.
+MIT License - Use freely for your own job applications.
+Clone, modify, and share!

 ---